 Access your saved content

 Supplier reliability ranks among the top preferences for chemicals industry buyers as they evaluate their choices of suppliers.
-Adding a logistics component to a traditional products-based Sales & Operations Planning (S&OP) process presents a key opportunity for chemicals companies to extend traditional planning processes to include the supply and demand of scarce logistics assets in order to improve supplier reliability.
+Adding a logistics component to a traditional products-based sales and operations planning (S&OP) process presents a key opportunity for chemicals companies to extend traditional planning processes to include the supply and demand of scarce logistics assets in order to improve supplier reliability.

-Logistics assets represent the critical ‘last mile’ of delivery to the customer and thus are as important as product availability itself.
-In short, a Logistics Sales & Operations Planning (LS&OP) process can yield a more reliable supply experience for the customer and, therefore, should be integrated into a broader S&OP process.
+Logistics assets represent the critical “last mile” of delivery to the customer and thus are as important as product availability itself.
+In short, a logistics sales and operations planning (LS&OP) process can yield a more reliable supply experience for the customer and, therefore, should be integrated into a broader S&OP process.

 Robust supply chain planning introduced in LS&OP helps companies build closer carrier relationships and integration, which yields better demand signals closer to the beginning of the supply chain.

 Jean-Paul Masso is a senior manager in Accenture’s Chemicals and Natural Resources industry group.
 He has an extensive background in supply chain strategy, distribution (global), transportation, logistics operations and asset utilization.
 He also has held several positions in international sales, logistics operations and procurement within the oil and chemicals industries.
 Based in Houston, he can be reached at firstname.lastname@example.org.